 How does lead get into drinking water?

 There is virtually no lead in our two water supply sources, the Big Butte Springs and the Rogue River.
 Rather, lead leaches into water over time through corrosion—a dissolving or wearing away of metal caused by a chemical reaction between water and pipes.
 Lead can leach into water from pipes, solder, fixtures, faucets and fittings.
 The amount of lead in your water depends on a variety of factors.
 These include the type and amounts of minerals in the water, the type of pipes the water comes in contact with, how long the water stays in the pipes, the water’s corrosivity, and water temperature.

-Water quality has been in the national spotlight this year following news that residents of Flint, Mich., had been exposed to high levels of lead in their drinking water.
-Unlike in Flint, lead service lines were not used extensively within Medford’s distribution system and Medford Water Commission’s system fully complies with state and federal rules regarding testing for lead.
+Unlike in Flint, lead service lines were not used extensively within Medford’s distribution system and Medford Water Commission’s system fully complies with state and federal rules regarding lead.
 However, short lead pipes known as “pigtails” exist within our system.
-It has been our longstanding policy to remove these lead pigtails as they were found, and in June 2016, MWC launched an extensive effort to track down and remove any lead lines that remain within our system.
+It has been our longstanding policy to remove these lead pigtails as they were found, and in June 2016, Medford Water Commission launched an extensive effort to track down and remove any lead lines that remain within our system.